 You may not want to admit it, but roughing it means using makeshift restroom facilities.
 Much to your dismay, bodily fluids could end up on your clothes or camping gear.
-To avoid throwing these items away, you need odor removal tricks that really work.
+To avoid throwing these items away, you need odor-removal tricks that work.

-- Store bought method: Manufacturers sell products specifically designed to remove urine from carpet and fabrics.
-Options include Nature’s Miracle, DP, OdorZyme and others.
+- Store-bought method: Manufacturers sell products specifically designed to remove urine from carpets and fabrics.
+Options include Nature’s Miracle, DP, OdorZyme, and others.
 Follow the manufacturer’s directions, which might include saturating the affected area with the stain remover, allowing it to sit, and rinsing or washing the item as usual.

 Odor and Stain Removal Services